 The Pembroke Hill School has also worked with The American Red Cross for the school to be used as an emergency shelter if ever needed.
 It was needed in January 2007 when the school’s Deramus Field House was converted into an emergency shelter for bus passengers who were stranded in Kansas City because of an ice storm.

 Each division sponsors its own community service projects.
 In the lower school that may mean a book collection for a partner elementary school in Kansas City, or a bake sale to raise funds for an orphanage in Asia, or a sock collection to help a local social service agency.

 In the middle school, each advisory participates in service projects throughout the year, such as collecting items for government agencies who assist families and supporting UNICEF as well as Adopt-A-Family programs.
 In this division, there are also grade-level community service projects that pair students with their parents working in the Kansas City community.

 The upper school sponsors many activities that help others in the community.
 During the upper school January Interim Week, more than 100 students donated their time to a multitude of not-for-profit organizations.
 Upper school students also participate in grade-level community service projects throughout the year.
 The seniors traditionally spend the last day of classes before their finals in May working together on a community project.
-All upper school students must complete 60 hours of community service to graduate – most of our graduates do much more than that.
+All upper school students must complete 60 hours of community service to graduate (40 of which must be completed outside of Pembroke Hill).
+Most of our graduates do much more than that.
 The upper school Director of Community Service assists students in completing this requirement.
 Please note that all service hours must be completed with a nonprofit organization.

 Pembroke Hill is proud to serve many organizations in the community.
 Click here for a list of our community partners.